paulobolinhas/paulobolinhas/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

-<h3 align="center">Paulo is a Computer Science Engineer currently pursuing a master's degree in Cyber-Security and Software Engineering at Instituto Superior Técnico. </h3>
+<h3>Paulo is a Computer Science Engineer currently pursuing a master's degree in Cyber-Security and Software Engineering at Instituto Superior Técnico. </h3>

 - At present, he is involved in research related to Cybersecurity and Artificial Intelligence.
 - He is also actively expanding his knowledge and gaining valuable experience in these fields.